mariiaikonnikova6-rgb/Time-Series-Analysis-of-air-raid-alerts-in-Ukraine/README.md

 scikit-learn
 statsmodels
 pytest
-Jupyter Notebook
+Jupyter Notebook / JupyterLab
 ```

 ---

 ## Key Methodological Principles

-* event-level data are converted into a continuous daily time series;
+* event-level alerts are converted into a continuous daily time series;
 * all final evaluation periods are chronological;
+* random train/test splitting is not used;
-* future data are excluded from feature justification and training;
+* future data are excluded from model selection and evaluation;
-* ACF/PACF diagnostics are calculated on training data only;
+* ACF/PACF diagnostics use training data only;
+* ARIMA and SARIMA orders are selected using train-only expanding validation;
-* the Ridge model is compared against a meaningful Seasonal Naive baseline;
+* models are compared with a meaningful Seasonal Naive baseline;
-* model stability is checked through rolling-origin backtesting;
+* final forecasts use a one-step-ahead walk-forward protocol;
 * conclusions are limited to retrospective statistical performance.